EC2 Instance Lifecycle Overview

 - When the instance is started, it enters into pending state and then into running

-- An instance, when stopped and started, is launched on a new host
+- An instance, when stopped and started, is moved to a new host computer (though in some cases, it remains on the current host)

 - Any data on an instance store volume (not root volume) would be lost while data on the EBS volume persists